How do we connect with one another?

 Ballard Museum Black Box Theatre

-Six students will perform their personal stories in an intimate show reflecting on issues of social isolation and connection.
+Six students perform their personal stories in an intimate show reflecting on issues of social isolation and connection.

 Stories stick with us.
 They connect us to each other.
 In a world where we are more disconnected from each other than ever, stories can be healing.
 They help us see new perspectives and share ideas, building identity and community.